ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-site-creation.md

 |View security group|`Get-SPORestrictedSiteCreation -SiteType <Enum>`|`Get-SPORestrictedSiteCreation –SiteType All`|
 |Disable site access restriction|`Set-SPORestrictedSiteCreation -Enabled:$false`||

-## Manage Restricted site creation
+## Manage restricted site creation

-The following processes let you enable Restricted site creation for the tenant and the two methods of managing the feature:
+The following processes let you enable restricted site creation for the tenant and the two methods of managing the feature:

-### Enable Restricted site creation for your tenant
+### Enable restricted site creation for your tenant

-To enable site creation restriction, run the following command in SharePoint Online PowerShell:
+To enable site creation restriction, run the following command in SharePoint Online Management Shell:

 ```powershell
 Set-SPORestrictedSiteCreation -RestrictedSiteCreation $true
 ```

 > [!IMPORTANT]
-> Once you enable the Restricted site creation feature, consider if you want to deny certain groups from creating sites, or if you prefer to allow certain groups the ability to create sites.
+> Once you enable the restricted site creation feature, consider if you want to deny certain groups from creating sites, or if you prefer to allow certain groups the ability to create sites.
 >
->Choosing your strategy is important because swapping between the two modes will remove the existing Restricted site creation configuration.
+>Choosing your strategy is important because swapping between the two modes will remove the existing restricted site creation configuration.

+The restricted site creation feature only supports either all deny, or all allow configurations.

-### Restrict Microsoft Entra groups from creating sites
+### Restrict Microsoft Entra security groups from creating sites

-You can specify up to 10 Microsoft Entra groups to be restricted from creating sites.
-To exclude a group from site provisioning capabilities, run the following command:
+You can specify up to 10 Microsoft Entra security groups to be restricted from creating sites.
+To exclude a security group from site provisioning capabilities, run the following command:

 ```PowerShell
 Set-SPORestrictedSiteCreation -SiteType <Enum> -SetRestrictedSiteCreationGroups <comma separated group GUIDS>  -Deny